A guide on things to do in Eastern Poland and why you should travel to Podlasie region, Eastern Poland

 6. Experience Slavic folklore at its finest

 The Podlasie region is probably the most diverse region in Poland!
 It’s a place where Ukrainian, Belarus, Polish, Russian, Lithuanian, Jewish and Tatar cultures mingle.
 They say that on market days in Bialystok, you can hear more than 5 languages.
-No wonder that the city is the birthplace of the Esperanto.

 This unique cultural melting pot becomes the most obvious when reading menu cards or seeing Orthodox, Catholic, Jewish and Muslim temples next to each other.
 Indeed, the food of Podlasie as countless influences.